 4th Degree felony Fake ID downgraded to ordinance for Rutgers Student

-Our fake ID criminal attorneys recently defended a Rutgers business student that was charged with a fourth degree possession of a fake drivers license under 2C:21-2.1c.
+Our New Brunswick Fake ID attorneys recently defended a Rutgers business student that was charged with a fourth degree possession of a fake drivers license under 2C:21-2.1c.
 The whole incident started when police were on patrol in the train station during the early morning hours and spotted a young male who was visibly intoxicated and throwing up.
 Based on their observations they approached our client and began questioning him about his age and why he was drinking alcohol underage.

 Based on their questioning our client handed over a fake North Carolina drivers license to the officers to try and convince them he was over 21 years old.
 The police officers were quickly able to confirm that the ID was a fake and arrested him for a 4th degree crime.
 When our client and his family initially contact us they were very upset and concerned because if convicted, he could face up to 18 months in state prison and have a felony record.
 These days if you are a new graduate trying to find a job in the corporate world it is almost impossible to get a good job with a felony conviction and we knew we could not let this happen to this young man.